jchook/cloudapp-linux/README.md

 # CloudApp for Linux

-An unofficial cloudapp tool for linux.
+Unofficial [CloudApp](https://www.getcloudapp.com/) scripts for linux.

+I use this software on a daily basis to quickly share files, screenshots, and screen recordings with friends, family, clients, or co-workers.

 ## Features

-These scripts do exactly what I need, and not a lot else:
+So far it does everything I need:

 * Command-line upload to CloudApp
 * Automatic upload to CloudApp when a screenshot or video is taken